Join CTO Moataz Soliman as he explores the potential impact poor performance can have on your bottom line. 👉 Register Today

 Users won't hesitate to uninstall your app if they encounter bugs or glitches.
 Many beta testers and end users don't know how to write a bug report that includes the details a developer needs to know in order to fix it.
 If you're a developer trying to sort out the reports you receive, you know there is more to reporting a bug than simply announcing that the app is "broken".
 Even when testers and users take the time to write a detailed report, it can still be too cluttered or ambiguous to be truly helpful.

 The solution to this lies in standardization.
 Having a standard bug report makes it more actionable for the developer and easier to fill out for the tester or user.
-We’ve found that having standardized bug reports saves up to 45% of your time.
+We’ve found that having standardized bug reports can save up to 45% of your time.

 While different apps and platforms sometimes need additional information, the basics remain the same, so let's take a look at how to write a bug report the ideal way.